rickhull/conway_deathmatch/README.md

 deliberately avoided any knowledge of any other implementations, considering this project's implementation as of December 5 (2014) to be the naive, simple approach.

-Boundaries
----
-Currently:

-* Boundaries are static and fixed
-* Points out of bounds are treated as always-dead and unable-to-be-populated.

-Deathmatch rules
----
-Choose:
-* Defensive: Alive cells never switch sides
-  - This is the rule followed by the *Immigration* variant of CGoL, I believe
-* Aggressive: Alive cells survive with majority
-  - 3 neighbors: clear majority
-  - 2 neighbors: coin flip (TODO)
-* Friendly: Just count friendlies
-  - Enemies don't count, party on!